gregnz/stocks/NTNX.md

 The use cases are mostly different however.
 Containerisation makes sense when running multiple copies of the same application.
 Virtualisation is running multiple machines (which can then run multiple containers).
 Scaling up becomes a 'simple' matter of targetting a cluster of machines, and asking the provisioning software to make sure there are enough instances running (this is what Pivotal.io do).

 Incidentally, you'll hear the Kubernetes word whenever you're looking at this space.
 Kubernetes organises the deployment and automatic scaling of containers, and is pretty much the (low-level) standard for doing this.

-### Other offerings
-#### HPE Simplivity
-Appears to be the big, most direct competition.
-Simplivity was purchased by HPE at the start of 2017, which is pretty much the same as Nutanix's HCI offering.

-HyperFlex (Cisco)
-HP OneView.

-Azure Stack.

 ### Products